jrcooper91/PyTorch_CNN/Pothole_Finder/README.md

 ## Prediction
 * This project is in progress.
+My first iteration was successful (to some extent) but I need to redo some of the object classifications with bbox.py.
+Right now, it is overdetecting because my bounding boxes are too large.

 ## To Do:

 - [x] Train on 3 custom classes
-- [ ] Complete Notebook for Object Detection with examples displayed
+- [x] Complete Notebook for Object Detection with examples displayed
 - [ ] Complete with Tracking using full video files